GabrielHoffman/imputez/README.md

 ### Methods
-- `imputezDecorr()`: scalable imputation using probabilistic whitening transformation with implicit covariance as implemented in the `decorrelation` package.
+- `imputezDecorr()`: scalable imputation using probabilistic whitening transformation with implicit covariance as implemented in the [decorrelate](https://gabrielhoffman.github.io/decorrelate/) package.
 - `imputez()`: standard method for comparison that is cubic time in $p$